-Somatic Experiencing (SE) is a natural, gentle, and radical approach to the regulation of the nervous system, for the healing of symptoms originated by traumatic experiences, and, in general for learning how to cope with everyday stress, and live a more sustainable lifestyle.
+Somatic Experiencing (SE) is a natural, gentle, and radical approach for the regulation of the nervous system, for healing symptoms originated by traumatic experiences, and, in general for learning how to transform everyday stress, and live a more sustainable lifestyle.

-By understanding the basic mechanisms that govern the activation and relaxation of our nervous system, we are in a much more powerful place to direct our experience away from stress, into the flow of life.
-These comprehensions alone can do a lot for the restoration of one's wellbeing.
+Understanding the basic mechanisms of activation and relaxation of our nervous system through the SE model, we are able to direct our experience away from stress, into the flow of life.
+These comprehensions alone are fundamental for the restoration of one's wellbeing.

-The theory of SE was developed by Peter Levine, drawing from these main sources of information:
+The theory of SE was developed by Peter Levine, PhD, drawing from these main sources of information:

 By linking his observations with neuroscience latest discoveries.